What are the top 5 Value Stream Metrics for teams & managers?

 Delivered Story Points or Delivered Value Points

-Indeed, some organisations may have gone further and work in Value Points rather than story points – with each Value Point aligned with the perceived value of the story under development.
-In this instance the Value Stream metric becomes Delivered Value Points.
+Indeed, some organisations may have gone further and are working on Value Points rather than story points: each Value Point is aligned with the perceived value of the story under development.
+In this instance, the Value Stream Metric becomes Delivered Value Points.

-There may be concerns of teams ‘gaming’ the metric with story point/value point inflation, but as with all Value Stream metrics, they should be viewed in context by experienced folks who know the teams well.
-And if this is the case, they can still give an excellent view of how the delivery organisation is progressing over time.
+There may be concerns about teams ‘gaming’ the metric with story point/value point inflation, but as with all Value Stream Metrics, they should be viewed in context by experienced folk who know the teams well.
+If this is the case, they can still give an excellent view of how the delivery organisation is progressing over time.

 Escaped Defects is a simple but effective Value Stream metric of overall software delivery quality (which is inversely correlated with the delivery of value).

-It can be tracked in a number of ways, but most involve tracking defects by criticality/priority as per the example below.
+It can be tracked in several ways, but most involve tracking defects by criticality/priority, as per the example below.

-When these four simple Value Stream delivery metrics are viewed together, the Agile DevOps practitioner can get a good balanced view of how their Value Stream Management is progressing.
+When these four simple Value Stream delivery metrics are viewed together, the Agile DevOps practitioner can get a well-balanced view of how their Value Stream Management is progressing.

 In addition, the relationship between Lead Time and Deployment Frequency can be closely watched.
-Very often teams are able to reduce their Lead Time, but this does not translate into quicker value delivery, due to bottlenecks in the integration and deployment process.
+Very often, teams can reduce their Lead Time, but this does not translate into quicker value delivery due to bottlenecks in the integration and deployment process.

 Typical opportunities to remove inactive bottlenecks include time spent with tickets awaiting definition (e.g. Sizing) and tickets awaiting QA.
-Where waits for QA are considered excessive, Delivery Managers can reconsider QA resource allocation by team.
+Where waits for QA are considered excessive, Delivery Managers can reconsider QA resource allocation regarding each team.